olimpiadi-informatica/terry/frontend/README.md

 4. Start the frontend: `npx yarn start`

-5. Finally, point your browser to http://localhost:9000
+5. Point your browser to http://localhost:9000/admin

+6. Upload a contest pack.
+You can find a sample in https://github.com/algorithm-ninja/terry-sample-contest

+7. Start the contest by clicking on the button.

 If for some weird reason you need to start the contest _without using a browser_ you can issue:
 ```